Updated: July 30th 2018

 Chaos Monkey can also be used with Spinnaker once configured.

-Both Spinnaker and Harness have support for role-based access control (RBAC) thru APIs like LDAP/SAML/etc.
+Both Spinnaker and Harness have support for role-based access control (RBAC) through APIs like LDAP/SAML/etc.

 A few Spinnaker customers (e.g. Intuit) are in the process of building their own audit trails on top of Spinnaker to satisfy internal security compliance.
 Audit trails are a standard feature of Harness, as is secrets management.